-One of those amazing herbs is Lungwort I read about, but missed the growing season (2017).
-When I read about it last year in my herbal bible, “The Earthwise Herbal” by Matthew Wood, Pulmonaria officinalis (lungwort) was said to be an original in the pulmonary health.
+Back to the topic of lungwort, also known as Pulmonaria officinalis, this herb was said to be an original in the pulmonary health.
 Found originally throughout Europe, lungwort is said to be sensitive to environmental toxins, and that if you could still find it in the forest surviving, it’s a pretty healthy forest.
 When I found this little plant a few days ago, I was ecstatic!
 I think I might be a few days too early for picking since the flowers aren’t all open.
-As I read it’s not the flowers we use, but the leaves.
+However, as I read further, it’s not the flowers we use, but the leaves.
 I found the pink/purple beauty growing in family clusters, and there wasn’t an abundance of it either.

-I picked what I thought was fair, while still leaving the plant in tact in the ground.
-In a week or two, I plan on going back to my spot to check for more, so perhaps another Herbs on a walk.
-However, it’s the middle of March, and we just had a typical, yet late little snow storm last night, and I’m not sure how it will fare.
+A note to self when you begin your herbal foraging.
+Pick kindly and fairly, leaving the plant rooted and in tact, while only picking what is truly useful.
+I plan on going back to my spot to check for more, however, it’s the middle of March and we just had a typical snow storm last night, and I’m not sure how it will fare.

 Coltsfoot was the next pop-up surprise of the day.
 Buried under fall’s past leaves, and a blanket of winter cold was the re-immersion of coltsfoot.
 You’ll begin to notice that your herbs live in the same spot forever.
 Unless the habitat has been destroyed, they will return year after year, after year.
 This is the case of coltsfoot.
 Ironically enough, coltsfoot and lungwort are said to be best used together.
 They both have the mucilage benefits for the lung.
 It’s said that using lungwort and coltsfoot together can actually remove tar from the lungs of a smoker.
 Additionally, the dried leaves, flowers and even buds of the plant are great when smoked.
 So many uses, so many benefits.